+Section 12.
+MnCCC Staff

+Support for meetings, mailings, research, contracting, billing, vendor monitoring, and other similar services will be provided by MnCCC staff.

 Section 13.
-Support for meetings, mailings, research, contracting, billing, vendor monitoring, and other similar services will be provided by MnCCC staff.
+Meeting Notices

-Section 14.
-Notice of Tyler User Group, Work Groups/Standing Committees must be provided ten (10) days prior to the meeting.
+Notice of Tyler User Group, Committee/Workgroup meetings must be provided ten (10) days prior to the meeting.
 Notice of a meeting may be waived before, at, or after such meeting.
 All Tyler User Group correspondence shall be via MnCCC’s RSVP system.
-Counties/Agencies are responsible for signing up with RSVP to receive announcements and notices of meetings and trainings.
+Counties/Agencies are responsible for signing up with RSVP to receive announcements and notices of meetings and training.
 Meeting minutes shall be generated for all Tyler User Group, Standing Committee and Work Group meetings by the designated recorder and distributed to all Tyler User Group Agencies.

-Section 15.
+Section 14.
+Meeting Frequency

 The Tyler User Group may meet more often as needed to address business issues and to ensure the proper functioning of the Tyler User Group.
 Work Group and Standing Committees shall meet as frequently as is reasonable and as needed to perform the functions assigned to them.

+Section 15.
+Annual Meeting

-Section 16.
-Annual Tyler User Group Meeting.
-The Tyler User Group’s Annual Meeting will be held in or about June of each year.
+The Tyler User Group’s Annual Meeting will be held each year, typically at the MnCCC Annual Conference.
 The Annual Tyler User Group Meeting will include annual election of Officers, approval of Standing Committee and Work Group Chairs, and any other necessary appointments.

 Article III: Tyler User Group Fees and Costs

 Section 1.
+Dues

-Members of the Tyler User Group agree to pay the dues established by the MnCCC Board of Directors as provided for in Article X., Sections 2 and 4 of the MnCCC Bylaws.
+Members of the Tyler User Group agree to pay the dues established by the MnCCC Board of Directors as provided for in the MnCCC Bylaws.

 Section 2.
+Fees

 Members of the Tyler User Group are responsible for all fees associated with the contracts that they participate in.

 Section 3.
+Financial Obligations to the User Group

 In the event the Tyler User Group approves either global or participatory enhancements, Member Agencies are required to meet the financial obligations as approved by the Tyler User Group.
 Payment for enhancements may be split in a variety of methods, including, but not limited to payment by participating Agencies only; equal split of the total cost; an amount agreed upon by each Agency, which may not be equal; split of cost based by Agency size or need for the enhancement.

 Section 4.
+Reimbursements

-All travel, lodging, and meal expenses incurred by Members of the User Group shall be paid by their respective Agencies, except, mileage expenses incurred by Members of the Tyler User Group Officers and both the Standing and Working Committees shall be paid by the User Group.
-User Group Officers and Standing and Working Committee Members shall submit expenses to the MnCCC and shall be paid by the User Group.
+All travel, lodging, and meal expenses incurred by Members of the User Group shall be paid by their respective Agencies, except, mileage expenses incurred by Members of the Tyler User Group Officers and both the Committees and Workgroups shall be paid by the User Group.
+User Group Officers and Committee/Workgroup Members shall submit expenses to the MnCCC and shall be paid by the User Group.
 Reimbursement shall be governed by MnCCC policy.

-Article IV
+Article IV.
+Termination

 Section 1.
+Member Termination Requirements

 A Member intending to end its participation in the User Group shall inform the MnCCC office in writing not less than ninety (90) days prior to the User Group Annual Meeting.
 Tyler User Group Members are responsible for all fees and expenses incurred by the User Group prior to the date the withdrawal becomes effective.

 Section 2.
+Outstanding Fees

 A Member that does not pay its assessed fees in a timely manner or violates the conditions of software agreements or licenses, may be terminated by majority vote of the User Group.

-Article V
+Article V. Amendments